 The Pulsar 7000 Series detects a wide range of gaseous hydrocarbons.
 These include methane, propane and ethylene.
 An accumulation of these gases in critical concentration can be measured at a distance of up to 200 metres within two seconds.
-To do this, the system enters a specific mode with increased frequency.
-Status LEDs in the transmitter and receiver indicate the operational readiness of the respective device even over a greater distance.
-The continuous self-monitoring of the Pulsar 7000 series offers additional security.
+Status LEDs in the transmitter and receiver indicate the operational readiness of the respective device.
+The continuous self-monitoring offers additional safety.
 If the signal strength is insufficient, due to dirty optics or other non-operationally critical impairments, a configurable alarm signal will be issued to indicate the need for maintenance.
 However, the system remains ready for use and can continue to detect gases.
-In addition to increased operational readiness, there is the benefit of being able to plan maintenance and avoid unexpected downtime.
+In addition to increased operational readiness, there is the benefit of being able to plan maintenance and thus avoid unexpected downtime.
 The Pulsar 7000 Series is suitable for safety-related applications up to SIL 2.

-With the Pulsar 7000, reliability is not at risk even when the weather is not ideal.
-For fog, mist, heavy rain or snow, the Pulsar 7000 Series has a mode with increased frame flash rate and light intensity.
-Thus, increased IR absorption caused by environmental factors is consented for.
-In addition, the heated optics prevent condensation or ice forming on the lens.
+Reliability is guaranteed not just under ideal weather conditions.
+For fog, mist, heavy rain or snow, the Pulsar 7000 Series has a mode with increased flash rate and light intensity.
+Thus, increased IR absorption caused by environmental factors is compensated for.
+In addition, the heated optics prevent condensate or ice from forming on the lens.

 The alignment of the transmitter and receiver and the subsequent commissioning of the system can be easily done by a single person, without the need for an additional telescope or alignment mirror.
-After an initial rough alignment by eye, the exact alignment of transmitter and receiver is carried out using a handheld terminal.
+After an initial rough alignment by eye, the exact alignment of transmitter and receiver is carried out using the fine adjustment screws and a handheld terminal.
 The alignment is displayed either in a coordinate system with target optics or in the form of numeric coordinates.
 The built-in calibration feature in the Pulsar 7000 Series does not require manual adjustment or test gas.
-After alignment, an automatic zero point adjustment starts, which completes the commissioning of the system.
+After alignment, an automatic zero point adjustment with system check starts, which completes the commissioning of the system.
 All parameters are stored and later used to detect misalignments or deposits on the lenses.

-The handheld terminal can be used for predictive maintenance and on-the-spot troubleshooting.
-In addition to alignment and zeroing support, the handheld terminal also provides configuration and diagnostic features.
+A handheld terminal can be used for predictive maintenance and on-the-spot troubleshooting.
+In addition to alignment and zeroing support, this interface also provides configuration and diagnostic features.
 Comprehensive diagnostics are possible with the PC software program Dräger PolySoft.

-The Dräger Pulsar 7000 Series are stationary open path gas detectors.
-They detect explosive hydrocarbons in gases.
-The robust design and the extremely rapid response of the sensor make the Dräger Pulsar 7000 Series a dependable solution for your requirements in the oil and gas industry, as well as the chemical industry.
+The Dräger Pulsar 7000 Series are stationary open path gas detectors for the detection of explosive hydrocarbons in gases and vapours.
+The robust design and the extremely rapid response time make the Dräger Pulsar 7000 Series a dependable solution for your requirements in the oil and gas industry, as well as the chemical industry.

 Limited Manufacturer Guarantee_Garantiekarte Pulsar 7000 Serie 9300654 (ed 02), en, de